Yerdenn/data/README.md

  * Machine learning tools: Scikit-learn, TensorFlow
 # Projects
 Project 1: Data filtering
  * The goal: write a "filter" function that will take the default parameters "low"=30, "high"=50 and a simple parameter - a list of objects of the Users class.
 The function should go through all the users and check the age with the low and high parameters.
-The function should return only those users whose age is above the low low parameter and below the high high parameter.
+The function should return only those users whose age is above the "low" parameter and below the "high" parameter.
 Print out their email address and age.
 I have a file "users.txt" and i should do the following:
  * Step 1: create a class "Users"
  * Step 2: read the file users.txt line by line
  * Step 3: write a function "filter"